Print Friendly, PDF & Email

 1. Place ribs on a large baking sheet.
 Stir together sake and granulated sugar to make a thick mixture (a little thinner than paste) and pour on both sides of ribs.
 Rub it in.
 Let that sit for 15 minutes.

-2. Meanwhile, stir together soy sauce, scallions, garlic, brown sugar, and sesame oil in a medium bowl.
+2. Meanwhile, stir together soy sauce, scallions, garlic, brown sugar, and sesame oil in a large bowl.
 Add water and stir until sugar dissolves.
 Stir in the canola oil and pepper.
 Place the ribs in a large zip lock baggie and pour the mixture over ribs, turn to coat evenly.
 Seal the bag and place in the fridge overnight.
 Turn a couple of time throughout the marinating time to make sure the ribs are well coated in the marinade.
 Return ribs to room temperature before cooking.
 (About 30 minutes) Discard the marinade.

 3. These ribs can be grilled right on the BBQ for about 2 minutes on each side over direct heat and then moved to a part of the grill that has no direct heat and can cook for an additional 5 minutes with the grill top down.
 You can also cook these on a grill pan on your stove or preheat the broiler in your oven with the oven rack about 3 inches from the heat.
 I put the ribs on a tinfoil lined baking sheet sprayed with cooking oil to prevent sticking and make it easier to clean up.
 Broil ribs until browned and ribs reach desired degree of doneness.
 (2 to 3 minutes per side for medium) Garnish with the sesame seeds and chopped dark green scallions.

-NOTE:These are easy to make and oh so good.
+NOTE: My grilled Korean short ribs are easy to make and oh so good.
 Remember that you have to marinate the ribs overnight.
 I prep them the night before and then grill them up the following afternoon or evening so I’m usually marinating them for 24 hours but 8-10 is just fine.